yugabyte/yugabyte-db/docs/content/stable/admin/yb-ctl.md

 Specifies a list of YB-Master flags, separated by commas.

-For details and examples, see [Create a cluster with custom flags](#create-a-cluster-with-custom-flags).
+For details and examples, see [Create a local cluster with custom flags](#create-a-local-cluster-with-custom-flags).

 ##### --tserver_flags

 Specifies a list of YB-TServer flags, separated by commas.

-For details and examples, see [Create a cluster with custom flags](#create-a-cluster-with-custom-flags).
+For details and examples, see [Create a local cluster with custom flags](#create-a-local-cluster-with-custom-flags).

 **Example**